Ajita369/chat-app/README.md

 ### 4. Open in your browser
 Open the above URL in your browser.
 You can open it in multiple tabs or devices to test the real-time messaging feature.

+Here is the deployed link of website for you to try it out :)  -> https://chat-app-curb.onrender.com/